 With respect to the Company's financial reporting process, the Company's management is responsible for (1) establishing and maintaining internal controls and (2) preparing the Company's financial statements.
+The audit committee is responsible for the appointment, compensation and oversight of the independent registered public accounting firm.
+It is not the responsibility of the audit committee to prepare the Company's financial statements.
 The Company's independent registered public accounting firm, WithumSmith+Brown, PC, is responsible for performing an independent audit of the Company's financial statements.
-It is the responsibility of the audit committee to oversee these activities.
-It is not the responsibility of the audit committee to prepare the Company's financial statements.
-These are the fundamental responsibilities of management.